carlitox477/git-github-basics/README.md

 # Rebasing
 ![Rebase](img/non-fast-forward-merge.png)

 Adding commits from other branch to de current branch.
 The result will be almost similar to a non fast-forward recursive merge.
 What happens is that we don't move de commits, we create new ones that are similar but with different ids.
-We shouldn't rebase commit outside our repository
+We shouldn't rebase commit outside our repository.
+Commands:
+* **git rebase other_branch**

 ## When to apply rebase?
 ![When to apply rebase](img/when-to-apply-rebase.png)